 Under the current regulations as well as the upcoming USP <800> the hazardous materials are usually ordered from a wholesaler or manufacturer and received in the pharmacy.
-There must be a designated area inside of the pharmacy where all incoming supplies are staged when entering the facility.
+Reducing Risks of Exposure to Hazorduous drugs, there must be a designated area inside of the pharmacy where all incoming supplies are staged when entering the facility.
 All hazardous items should be labelled as such and should be distinguishable from the other materials in the same receiving batch.
 After this all HDs should be stored separately from non hazardous chemicals.

 But there is always the risk that vials or bottles might crack or break during transportation.
 A scenario like this occurred at a facility we encountered with, and ever since we are extremely sensitive on how containers should be handled when coming in from shipping and receiving.

 The pharmacy personnel cannot really know what is inside of the transportation box, how was it handled till entering the pharmacy and what state and condition the vials and bottles inside are.
 A cracked vial or opened bottle may be spilled inside the container and posing an even bigger exposure risk.